raghavakrao/nodejs-angular/README.md

 4. Login:
    - Use the provided usernames and passwords to log in as User 1 or User 2.
    - User - 1
-   - username - rajan
+   - username - ragh
    - password - testuser

    - User - 2
-   - username - raj
+   - username - raghav
    - password - testpassword

 5. Rollback (Optional):